BibleResearch/bible-cross-reference-gui/README.md

-# Bible Cross Reference GUI
+# Bible Cross Reference Service

-A GUI (built in Clojure - specifically using [luminus](https://luminusweb.com/)) for interacting with cross references throughout the Bible.
+An API and GUI (built in Clojure - specifically using [luminus](https://luminusweb.com/)) for interacting with cross references throughout the Bible.

 ## Usage